 Stopping a lice infestation

 Whatever the season, if you have a head lice infestation on your hands that needs to be cleared and you need help doing it then call The Hairforce, the UK’s professional nit and head lice clearing service since 2006.
-You can access their clinics through www.hairforceclinics.com or call 020 7485 7351.
+Visit our clinics or call 020 7485 7351.